Elijah: Transfiguration

 Elijah makes an appearance in the New Testament during an incident known as the Transfiguration.

 At the summit of an unnamed mount, Jesus' face begins to shine.
-The disciples who are with Him hear the voice of God announce that Jesus is "My beloved Son."
+The disciples who are with Him hear the voice of God announce that Jesus is "My beloved Son".
 The disciples also see Moses and Elijah appear and talk with Jesus.
-This apparently relates to how both Elijah and Moses, the latter according to tradition but not the Bible, both were translated to heaven instead of dying.
+This apparently relates to how both Elijah and Moses (the latter according to tradition but not the Bible) both were translated to heaven instead of dying.
 Peter is so struck by the experience that he asks Jesus if they should build three "tabernacles": one for Elijah, one for Jesus and one for Moses.

-There is agreement among some Christian theologians that Elijah appears to hand over the responsibility of the prophets to Jesus as the woman by the well said to Jesus "I perceive thou art a prophet."
+There is agreement among some Christian theologians that Elijah appears to hand over the responsibility of the prophets to Jesus as the Samaritan woman at the well said to Jesus "I perceive thou art a prophet."
 Moses also likewise came to hand over the responsibility of the law for the divinely announced Son of God.

 Other references

 Elijah is mentioned four more times in the New Testament: in Luke, Romans, Hebrews, and James.
 In Luke 4:24–27, Jesus uses Elijah as an example of rejected prophets.
-Jesus says, "No prophet is accepted in his own country," and then mentions Elijah, saying that there were many widows in Israel, but Elijah was sent to one in Phoenicia.
+Jesus says, "No prophet is accepted in his own country", and then mentions Elijah, saying that there were many widows in Israel, but Elijah was sent to one in Phoenicia.
 In Romans 11:1–6, Paul cites Elijah as an example of God's never forsaking his people (the Israelites).
 Hebrews 11:35 ("Women received their dead raised to life again...") refers to both Elijah raising the son of the widow of Zarephath and Elisha raising the son of the woman of Shunem, citing both Elijah and Elisha as Old Testament examples of faith.
-In James 5:16–18, James says, "The effectual fervent prayer of a righteous man availeth much," and then cites Elijah's prayers which started and ended the famine in Israel as examples.
+In James 5:16–18, James says, "The effectual fervent prayer of a righteous man availeth much", and then cites Elijah's prayers which started and ended the famine in Israel as examples.

-Prophet saint
+Sainthood

-In Western Christianity, Elijah is commemorated as a saint with a feast day on 20 July by the Roman Catholic Church and the Lutheran Church–Missouri Synod.
-Catholics believe that he was unmarried and celibate.
+In Western Christianity, Elijah is commemorated as a saint with a feast day on 20 July by the Latin Church and the Lutheran Church–Missouri Synod.
+Catholic tradition holds he was unmarried and celibate.